helidon-sockshop/sockshop/README.md

     You must have at least version `v2.14.3` of `helm`.
 See [here](https://helm.sh/docs/intro/install/) for information on installing `helm` for your platform.

+    > Note: The `helm` commands below are for helm 3.3.

 1. Add the following `helm` repositories